Dildz/SPT-Fika-OracleARM--Docker-Compose-Guide/README.md

 This way other players can quickly see if the fika server is online, who is online, if a raid is active & when the server is going to restart.

-Note - The modded-fika container logs are cleared each time the restart_fika.sh script runs.
+Note - The spt-fika container logs are cleared each time the restart_fika.sh script runs.

 ## Starting mods for new players
-Any new players to the modded-fika server will need to have a fresh SPT install with the ONLY following mods installed before connecting:
+Any new players to the spt-fika server will need to have a fresh SPT install with the ONLY following mods installed before connecting:

 1: [(FIKA client release & instructions)](https://github.com/project-fika/Fika-Plugin/releases)